gianni-rg/grg-website/src/input/en/posts/2018/11/2/ttg-event-nov-18.md

 Title: TTG November 2018 - What's new in Azure DevOps and .NET
 Published: 2018-11-02 12:00:00
 Language: en
+Description: Last announcement of the day, on November 22nd there will be the monthly Torino Technologies Group (TTG) meetup.
+We changed the place, now we're hosted by Toolbox Coworking, but still between 6PM and 8PM.
 Image: /assets/images/ttg-nov-2018.jpg
 Tags:
 - community